Saturday, October 9, 2010

 There were two highlight birds this week.
 First up was a young male Yellow-bellied Sapsucker banded on 4 Oct.
 This is only the fourth we've banded here since 1992.
 They are not uncommon here, but usually hang around above net-level.

 The other bird was banded today (10 Oct) -- a Palm Warbler of the eastern or "Yellow" race, which nests east of Ottawa and usually migrates east of the Appalachians.
-We banded one in 2003 (photos and more info on the RRBO web site) and 2008 and have two spring sight records.
+We banded one in 2003 and 2008 and have two spring sight records.

 Yellow Palm Warblers, in addition to being slightly larger than the western form that typically migrates through Michigan, have very yellow underparts, with little contrast among the throat, belly, and undertails coverts.
 Overall they are more washed with yellow, including a yellow supercilium.